 Leukemia (AML).
-Some people who have breast cancer and who have received previous treatment with chemotherapy, radiotherapy, or certain other medicines for their cancer have developed MDS or AML during treatment with LYNPARZA.
+Some people who have ovarian cancer or breast cancer and who have received previous treatment with chemotherapy, radiotherapy, or certain other medicines for their cancer have developed MDS or AML during treatment with LYNPARZA.
 MDS or AML may lead to death.
-If you develop MDS or AML, your health care provider will stop treatment with LYNPARZA.
+If you develop MDS or AML, your healthcare provider will stop treatment with LYNPARZA.

 Symptoms of low blood cell counts are common during treatment with LYNPARZA, but can be a sign of serious bone marrow problems, including MDS or AML.
-Symptoms may include: weakness, weight loss, fever, frequent infections, blood in urine or stool, shortness of breath, feeling very tired, bruising or bleeding more easily.
+Symptoms may include weakness, weight loss, fever, frequent infections, blood in urine or stool, shortness of breath, feeling very tired, bruising or bleeding more easily.

-Your health care provider will do blood tests to check your blood cell counts:
+Your healthcare provider will do blood tests to check your blood cell counts:

 worsening symptoms of lung problems, including shortness of breath, fever, cough, or wheezing.
-Your health care provider may do a chest x-ray if you have any of these symptoms.
-Your health care provider may temporarily or completely stop treatment if you develop pneumonitis.
+Your healthcare provider may do a chest x-ray if you have any of these symptoms.
+Your healthcare provider may temporarily or completely stop treatment if you develop pneumonitis.
 Pneumonitis may lead to death.

-Before taking LYNPARZA, tell your health care provider about all of your medical conditions, including if you:
+Before taking LYNPARZA, tell your healthcare provider about all of your medical conditions, including if you:

-Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking LYNPARZA and certain other medicines may affect how LYNPARZA works and may cause side effects.